DarioOz/PreProcessing_medical-image/README.md

 # PreProcessing_medical-image
-You can find a python code usefull to the pre processing of medical image.
-You can find a lot of morphological operator applied to medical image
+You can find a python code for the pre processing of medical image.
+You can find a lot of morphological operator applied to medical image in the file called "Prova_11_12".
+While in the file "DL_project" u can find a method to cropping and resizing the medical images.
+At the end, is also avaible a matlab file that contains the way to apply the Transfer Learning, in order to avoid the fine tuning.